edinburgh-napier/set09121/labs/lab2/pong.md

 Before we get stuck in, let's cover some of the fundamentals.

 {:class="important"}
-**You don't need to do any code in this page, but it is vital you understand the concepts here before you move on!**
+**You don't need to write any code in this page, but it is vital you understand the concepts here before you move on!**

 ## The Game Loop